 Children are expected to read daily at home in order to foster a love of reading and practice their reading skills.
 Reading needs to be recorded in the children’s reading record books which will be checked regularly.

-Finally, please ensure that every item of clothing that your child brings to school (PE kit, swimming kit, coats, jumper etc.) are named.
+Finally, please ensure that every item of clothing that your child brings to school (PE kit, coats, jumpers etc.) are named.
 This way, they are easier to return when found and are less likely to be lost.
 Thank you!

-Please don’t hesitate to come and see me if you have any queries or questions about any aspect of your child’s learning.
-I look forward to see you at our various events throughout the Spring term.
+Please don’t hesitate to come and see us if you have questions about any aspect of your child’s learning.
+We look forward to see you at our various events throughout the Spring term.